Combinatorics of antiprism triangulations: The antiprism triangulation

 The faces of $\sd_\aA(\Delta)$ can be described explicitly, in combinatorial terms \cite[Section~2]{Ko12}.
 Given a set $S$, an \emph{ordered set partition} (or simply, ordered partition) of $S$ is any sequence of nonempty, pairwise disjoint sets (called \emph{blocks}) whose union is equal to $S$.
 A \emph{multi-pointed ordered partition} of $S$ is defined as a pair $(\pi, \tau)$, where $\pi = (B_1, B_2,\dots,B_m)$ and $\tau = (C_1, C_2,\dots,C_m)$ are ordered partitions of $S$ and of a subset of $S$, respectively, with the same number of blocks, such that $C_i$ is a nonempty subset of $B_i$ for every $i \in [m]$.
 We think of such a pair as an ordered partition of $S$, together with a choice of a nonempty subset for every block.
 The sum of the cardinalities of these subsets $C_i$ (total number of chosen elements) will be called the \emph{weight} of $(\pi, \tau)$.
 Then, the $(k-1)$-dimensional faces of $\sd_\aA(\Delta)$ are in one-to-one correspondence with the multi-pointed ordered partitions of faces of $\Delta$ of weight $k$.
 More specifically, the multi-pointed ordered partition $(\pi, \tau)$, with $\pi = (B_1, B_2,\dots,B_m)$ and $\tau = (C_1, C_2,\dots,C_m)$, corresponds to the face of $\sd_\aA(\Delta)$ with vertices the pointed faces $(F, v)$ of $\Delta$, where $F = B_1 \cup B_2 \cup \cdots \cup B_i$ for some $i \in [m]$ and $v \in C_i$.
 The faces of the antiprism triangulation of the simplex $2^V$ are the multi-pointed ordered partitions of subsets of $V$; they will be referred to as \emph{multi-pointed partial ordered partitions} of $V$.
 Note that the facets of $\sd_\aA(\Delta)$ are in one-to-one correspondence with the ordered partitions of the facets of $\Delta$ (since all elements in the blocks should be chosen).
 Figure \ref{fig:2simplex} shows the antiprism triangulation of the 2-simplex, including some faces labeled by multi-pointed ordered partitions.

 As was the case with barycentric subdivision, $\sd_\aA(\Delta)$ can be constructed geometrically by applying the antiprism construction of Section~\ref{sec:aconstr} to its faces, starting from the edges and moving to faces of higher dimension in any order which respects inclusion.
 This process is slightly different from the one in \cite{IJ03, Ko12} which uses crossing operations on the faces of $\Delta$ instead, starting from facets and moving to faces of lower dimension in any order which respects reverse inclusion.
 A \emph{crossing operation} (also known as a \emph{balanced stellar subdivision} \cite{BM87}) on a face $F \in \Delta$ replaces $\Star_\Delta(F)$ by the join of $\link_\Delta(F)$ with the antiprism (as defined in Section~\ref{sec:aconstr}) over $\partial(2^F)$.
 Both approaches result in a triangulation which is combinatorially isomorphic to $\sd_\aA(\Delta)$.
 Under this isomorphism, the carrier of a multi-pointed ordered partition of a face $F \in \Delta$ is equal to $F$.
 As a result, the interior faces of the antiprism triangulation of the simplex $2^F$ are in one-to-one correspondence with the multi-pointed ordered partitions of $F$.
+A type of operation more general than stellar and balanced stellar subdivision was introduced in~\cite{HN16} and was applied there to all faces of a fixed dimension to produce a triangulation of $\Delta$.